-Percentage of students not tested in state testing programs is the number of students not tested for each state assessment divided by the enrollment on the first day of testing multiplied by 100.
+Percentage of students not tested in state testing programs is the number of students not tested for each state assessment divided by the enrollment as reported during the testing windows, multiplied by 100.
 This is another NCLB requirement.

 Illinois Grade 2 Assessment is a test in reading and mathematics administered in schools that (1) provide Title 1 services and also (2) have grade 2 as the highest grade.
 This test is administered to comply with federal law.